ale94mleon/moldrug/docs/source/api.rst

 Input data
 ----------

-Currently, **MolDrug** only accepts valid RDKit molecules and valid pdbqt files that will be processed by Vina.
+Currently, **MolDrug** only accepts valid RDKit molecules and a valid pdbqt file that will be processed in case AutoDock-Vina is used.

 The idea
 --------